Eric Robertson (composer): Life and career

 Robertson began his work as film score composer with the feature film A Quiet Day in Belfast (1974).
 He next composed the music for the television film The Insurance Man from Ingersoll (1975) and the television series Readalong (1976).
 He has remained active composing music for both the big screen and television.
 His feature film credits include Plague (1979), If You Could See What I Hear (1982), Spasms (1983), That's My Baby!
 (1984), Millennium (1989), Full Disclosure (2001), and Elliot Smelliot (2004), among others.
-He has composed music for television films like Shocktrauma (1982), A Muppet Family Christmas (1987), The Challengers (1990), Getting Married in Buffalo Jump (1990), and A Holiday to Remember (1995).
+He has composed music for television films like Shocktrauma (1982), A Muppet Family Christmas (1987), The Challengers (1990), Getting Married in Buffalo Jump (1990), I'll Never Get to Heaven (1993) and A Holiday to Remember (1995).
 He wrote the music for the television mini-series Rocket Science (2002) and for television series like Read All About It!
 (1979-1983), Street Legal (1987-1994), OWL/TV (1989-1994), and Black Harbour (1996-1999); the latter of which he was awarded his first Gemini Award for in 1996.
 He received his second Gemini Award in 2001 for the music for the documentary film Canada: A People's History and was most recently nominated for a Gemini in 2007 for the documentary Hockey: A People's History.
 He also composed the music for the animated series of Watership Down (1999-2001) and contributed music to a number of television specials featuring The Muppets.

 Outside of television and film, Robertson is best known for his choral and organ compositions.
 His Four Songs of Remembrance (1983) for choir and orchestra was commissioned and recorded by the Orpheus Choir of Toronto, and his choral work Another Spring (1988) was commissioned by the Guelph Spring Festival.
 His Jazz Magnificat (1985) was written for Ward Swingle and The Swingle Singers and his Variations on the 'Sussex Carol was commissioned and recorded by the Elmer Iseler Singers.
 Also notable among his choral pieces is Prewett in Love (1988), which contains clarinet and piano accompaniment.